webix-hub/docs/data/datatree/events_handling.md

 Event Handling with Tree
 =========================
-Tree supports various events that can be used to provide a custom behaviour for your tree.
+Tree supports various events that can be used to provide a custom behavior for your tree.

 There are 2 ways you can add a handler to the event: